jason358ma/PieCentral/shepherd/LCM_README.md

 [LCM Python API](https://lcm-proj.github.io/python/lcm.LCM-class.html#publish)

-Read [here](https://lcm-proj.github.io/multicast_setup.html) about initializing an LCM object and what address to choose.
+Read [here](https://lcm-proj.github.io/multicast_setup.html) about initializing an LCM object and what address and TTL to choose.

 To communicate over a network, Shepherd uses LCM to send messages to a server, which relays those messages through a websocket.